kt3k/coveralls-gradle-plugin/README.md

 ## News

-The ID of the plugin is changed from `coveralls` to `com.github.kt3k.coveralls` according to [the guidelines of gradle plugin](http://plugins.gradle.org/submit).
+The ID of the plugin has been changed from `coveralls` to `com.github.kt3k.coveralls` according to [the guidelines of gradle plugin](http://plugins.gradle.org/submit).
 Please see the examples below for details.
 (2014/07/21)